 It takes wealth to celebrate at this time of year!

 Doesn’t it feel that way?
 From Thanksgiving to New Year’s, it takes a small fortune to have the celebrations so many of us want.
-Pinterest probably hasn’t helped.
 I’m not an exception.

 Patty (my wife and brilliant editor) and I save all year for this time of year.
 We buy multiple turkeys (we like eating turkey throughout the year) and a ham.
-I’m firing up the grill for Thanksgiving and slow roasting a turkey.
+I’ll be slow roasting a turkey.
 Patty will make her secret family recipes I LOVE to eat.
 And that’s just one day!

 We’re not the only ones to struggle through this feeling.
 We’re reminded by James, the half-brother of the Lord Jesus, of this in James 1:16-18: